Thai police seek negligence charges for a school bus fire that killed 23

 In an interview with public broadcaster Thai PBS, bus company owner Songwit Chinnaboot said the vehicle was inspected for safety twice a year as required and that the gas cylinders had passed safety standards.

-The families of the victims were driven from Uthai Thani, the northern province where the bus departed from on a school trip, to Bangkok to provide DNA samples for the identification process.
+The families of the victims were driven from Uthai Thani, the central province where the bus departed from on a school trip, to Bangkok to provide DNA samples for the identification process.

 Three students were hospitalized, two of them in serious condition.
 A 7-year-old girl suffered burns on her face, and a surgeon said doctors were trying to save her eyesight.